Thursday, September 19, 2024

 I have gotten involved in a local quilt charity through one of the guilds I attend.
 The program is called Roll Call, which supports local veterans.
 Originally, I had volunteered to quilt the tops which other quilters had pieced.
 But I love piecing so much I decided to try out some patterns I had found, but using red, white & blue fabrics.
 I asked the coordinator if she had any scraps left over from backings, etc. And she dropped off several bags, including some yardage and 2 bolts of backing fabric.
 Whoa!
 Now the pressure is on.

 I went back to one of my favorite authors, Kim Brackett and chose some patterns from two of her books.
 This first one is called Blessings from the Wood.
 Kind of a strange name but I do love the pattern and have made it before in red/black/white colors.
+I found out later that this was auctioned and raised $200+ for the Roll Call program.

 This next is called Fireworks.
 Definitely appropriate for a patriotic quilt.